Staff Profile

 - Member of the Higher Education Research Group, York St John University (please click here for further information).

-I have previously been successful in applying for research funding through the following schemes:
+I have been successful in applying for the following external research funding:

 - £5,100: Quality-Related (QR) Funding, York Business School, York St John University, 2024.
 (Application with colleagues from the People in Employment Settings Research Group)